bradwestness/bradwestness.github.io/_posts/2021/2021-01-11-wildcard-domain-hosting.md

 ## Setting up the DNS Records

 So, I don't have a static IP, meaning my public IP address changes whenever Spectrum decides to issue a new IP address to my modem.
-The solution here is Dynamic DNS, which thankful my domain name registrar supports, and my [UniFi](https://www.bradwestness.com/2020/08/08/switching-to-unifi/) controller has a Dynamic DNS section where you can tell it to update your domain's DNS records whenever your public IP changes.
+The solution here is Dynamic DNS, which thankfully my domain name registrar supports, and my [UniFi](https://www.bradwestness.com/2020/08/08/switching-to-unifi/) controller has a Dynamic DNS section where you can tell it to update your domain's DNS records whenever your public IP changes.
 Nifty!

 ### Domain DNS Configuration